A Level >Logic< Tristate |

 A LOW signal is a voltage less than half the power supply, usually close to zero.

-A HIGH signal is a voltage more than half the power supply, usually close to five volts ( or 3.3V in low voltage logic ).
+is a voltage more than half the power supply, usually close to five volts ( or 3.3V in low voltage logic ).

 Never leave inputs unconnected.
 They float, act as an antenna, and pick up every noise signal in range.